 (Source: International Monetary Fund)

-The Royal Commission into Misconduct in the Banking, Superannuation and Financial Services Industry was established on 14 December 2017 by the Govenor-General of the Commonwealth of Australia, His Excellency General the Honourable Sir Peter Cosgrove AK MC (Retd).
+The Royal Commission into Misconduct in the Banking, Superannuation and Financial Services Industry was established on 14 December 2017 by the former Governor-General of the Commonwealth of Australia, His Excellency General the Honourable Sir Peter Cosgrove AK MC (Retd).
+For more information read the final report.

 NewsBank consolidates current and archived information from thousands of newspaper titles.
-An example search below illustrates how you can use NewsBank to access information regarding banking royal commissions.
-You can then limit your search within the database by publication type, date, and region.
+You can limit your search within the database by publication type, date, and region.

 The Corporations Act 2001 sets out several documents that financial advisers are to follow in terms of conflict of interest: